 It usually begins with a “you are not taking me seriously” or “you are not allowed to do this… or that.”
 You begin to accept this behavior: either because you think it is normal for someone who loves you to control you, or because you think they are doing it all for your own good.

 The controlling partner will cross all the boundaries to get things done their way; sometimes they may not even know that their behavior is hurting their partner, and will be under the illusion that whatever they are doing is the best for their partner.

 To prevent things from going out of your control, watch out for these signs indicating that you are in a controlling relationship.

 - Emotional isolation: The controlling partner tries to break you so that you have no other option but to surrender to them.
+They try subduing your emotions and relationships with friends and family.
 It is like they’re weaving a spider web around you to make sure you have no additional support in life.

 A controlling partner is always:

 - Nagging you not to spend time with your friends